ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

                         = 4.07806 ns - 4.05056 ns
                         =  0.0275 ns

-## Section 4 - Pre-layout timing analysis and importance of good clock tree
+## Day 4- Pre-layout timing analysis and importance of good clock tree
 Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 Conditions to be verified before moving forward with custom designed cell layout: